yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 |dist-tx-wait-for-opers|unlimited (-1 = unlimited)|

 {% info %}
-Note that by setting the "cluster-config.groups.group.repl-policy.processing-type" property to "multi-source" all reliable asynchronous replication targets for that space will work in distributed transaction consolidation mode (For example: Gateway Sink).
+Note that by setting the `cluster-config.groups.group.repl-policy.processing-type` property to `multi-source` all reliable asynchronous replication targets for that space will work in distributed transaction consolidation mode (For example: Gateway Sink).
 {% endinfo %}

 {% note %}
-Setting both dist-tx-wait-timeout-millis and dist-tx-wait-for-opers to unlimited (or very high value) is risky and may cause replication backlog accumulation due to a packet which is unconsolidated and waits for consolidation which may never occur due to various reasons.
+Setting both `dist-tx-wait-timeout-millis` and `dist-tx-wait-for-opers` to unlimited (or very high value) is risky and may cause replication backlog accumulation due to a packet which is unconsolidated and waits for consolidation which may never occur due to various reasons.
 {%endnote%}

 # Usage Scenarios